-If you are one of the eighty percent of people who suffers from periodontal (gum) disease, then you should see a dentist who treats periodontal disease in Toronto, Etobicoke.
+If you are one of the eighty percent of people who suffers from periodontal (gum) disease, then you should see a dentist who treats periodontal disease in Etobicoke, Toronto.
 Gum disease is very common, but the effects can be severe.
 While some people with gum disease may suffer from inflammation of their gums, others can receive serious damage to their bone and gums.
 Some people even lose teeth.

 Regular periodontal maintenance and cleanings in Toronto are crucial to keeping your teeth and gums healthy.
-Princeview Dental, located in Etobicoke, offers a range of advanced dental treatments for all types and stages of periodontal disease.
+Princeview Dental, located in Etobicoke, Toronto offers a range of advanced dental treatments for all types and stages of periodontal disease.

 What Causes Periodontal Disease?

 Periodontal disease is usually caused by improper oral care techniques, such as not brushing teeth often enough or brushing them incorrectly.
 Our mouths are host to a wide range of bacteria.
 It is this bacteria which forms a plaque on our teeth.
 If plaque is not removed, then it begins to harden, becoming resistant to regular cleaning techniques.
 Toxins in the plaque begin to damage the gums, causing bacterial infections and inflammation.
 As gum disease progresses, major damage can occur.

 There are several different types of gum disease that can be treated by a dentist who treats periodontal issues in Etobicoke at our clinic.

 - Gingivitis: This is the early stage of gum disease, usually requiring less treatment.
 However, it’s important to have gingivitis treated promptly to prevent further progression of the disease.
 A periodontal dentist may perform root planing and scaling to clear debris from the gums, along with a deep cleaning.
 Antibiotics may be prescribed to treat bacterial infections.